torbsd/torbsd.github.io/obsd-buildbox.md

+iTitle: Instructions for Building the OpenBSD Port of Tor Browser
+CSS: torbsd.css
+Author: gman999
+Date: 20150509
+Note: above is markdown data, edit or leave alone.

-OpenBSD Build/Test Box for Tor Browser
+# OpenBSD Build/Test Box for Tor Browser #

 Assuming decent specs with multi-cores, >8Gb of RAM